saganaga/python-challenge/README.md

 - [x] The changes in "Profit/Losses" over the entire period, and then the average of those changes

-- [ ] The greatest increase in profits (date and amount) over the entire period
+- [x] The greatest increase in profits (date and amount) over the entire period

-- [ ] The greatest decrease in profits (date and amount) over the entire period
+- [x] The greatest decrease in profits (date and amount) over the entire period

 - [x] Export a text file with the results

 ### Results

+For results see the output.txt file in the analysis folder.

 ## PyPoll